Top 10 Honeymoon Destinations

 Here, Jane Anderson reveals the top 10 honeymoon destinations.
 These are the most popular destinations with our readers, along with Jane’s own personal recommendations.

 This Indian Ocean archipelago is like nowhere else on earth – making it the perfect choice for a once in a lifetime honeymoon.
 Its 26 natural ring like atolls are renowned for their powder white sand beaches and jade seas.
-For honeymooners there’s the allure of being castaway in paradise, but more than that, increasingly sophisticated resorts have become irresistibly romantic and indulgent with everything from underwater clubs to 24-hour spas – two of the highlights at the brand new NIYAMA which opened in March 2012.
+For honeymooners there’s the allure of being castaway in paradise, but more than that, increasingly sophisticated resorts have become irresistibly romantic and indulgent with everything from underwater clubs to 24-hour spas – two of the highlights at the stylish NIYAMA.

-Huvafen Fushi is another Maldivian epitome of barefoot chic, but there’s a new slant to the Maldives that’s making it even more attractive to couples – the rise of the all-inclusive making it an incredibly affordable honeymoon given its remoteness and high standards.
+Huvafen Fushi is another Maldivian epitome of barefoot chic, but there’s a new slant to the Maldives that’s making it even more attractive to couples – the rise of the all-inclusive, making it an incredibly affordable honeymoon given its remoteness and high standards.
 Meeru Island Resort offers four-star all-inclusive quality at three-star rates.
 See more all-inclusive resorts in the Maldives.
 As a honeymooner in search of the exotic, the Maldives is a no-brainer.
 And although weddings are still not legal here for UK couples, a two-centre honeymoon is popular: you can get married in Sri Lanka then honeymoon in the Maldives.
 See my list of the best honeymoon hotels in the Maldives, and more honeymoons in the Indian Ocean.